insightfulsystems/alpine-python/README.md

 ## Current Versions

-When last built on December 1st, 2016 against Alpine 3.4, the images contained the following minor/patch Python versions:
+When last built on March 16th, 2017, the images contained the following minor/patch Python versions:

-* Python 2.7.12
+* Python 2.7.13
 * Python 3.5.2
+* Python 3.6.0 (edge)

 For details on the `armhf` versions (which I always try to keep in sync with the `x64` ones, check the `armhf` branch.